unraid/docs/docs/unraid-os/manual/shares.md

 - The above examples are to demonstrate the use of the split level.
 It is not necessary to store your media sorted in the same format as the above example illustrates.
-You may want to use a Movies share and then just place a \"Movie Name\" folder for each movie directly into the share without sorting the movies by type.
+You may want to use a Movies share and then just place a "Movie Name" folder for each movie directly into the share without sorting the movies by type.

 - It is completely valid to force each complete TV series to stay on a